tomjnixon/yarp/docs/source/api.rst

     * ``round(a)``
 * Python object/function usage
-    * ``a(...)`` will call the value as a function and return a :py:class:`Value` containing the result.
-This value will be updated by re-calling the function whenever the Value changes.
-Like :py:func:`fn`, arguments may be :py:class:`Value` objects and these will be unwrapped before the function is called and will also cause the function to be re-evaluated whenever they change.
+    * ``a(...)`` will call the value as a function and return a `Value` or `Event` containing the result.
+This will be updated by re-calling the function whenever the input changes.
+Like :py:func:`fn`, arguments may be `Value` or `Event` objects and these will be unwrapped before the function is called and will also cause the function to be re-evaluated whenever they change.
 Do not use this to call functions with side effects.